-This specialist sales job brings together business studies, tech knowledge and customer service.
+This specialist sales job brings together business studies, tech knowledge, and customer service.
 The result is a dynamic profession in technical sales that’s as demanding as it is rewarding.
-Interested in mixing a love of applied science, computer and automation with the more people-driven side of business?
+Interested in mixing a love of applied science, computer, and automation with the more people-driven side of the business?
 Then a career in tech sales as a sales engineer could be just the ticket.

 What is a sales engineer?

 Sales engineers are essentially specialists focused on selling complex technology or advanced scientific products and services.
 Though they must be skilled at the actual act of selling, sales engineers also put an enormous amount of effort into product education.
 This may include memorizing a laundry list of specifications or studying the ins and outs of cutting-edge concepts.
 The goal is a level of proficiency that makes it easy to explain the benefits to potential clients.